ThinkDifferentInc/ThinkPad-AMD/README.md

 > [!IMPORTANT]
 > NootedRed drivers are still experimental.

-- Graphical glitches may occur
+- Graphical glitches may occur (Only on Tahoe, other versions work flawlessly)
 - Best experience: **macOS 26.0.1**

 ---